STaj-55/STaj-55/README.md

 ## About Me

 Hi everyone!
 I'm Sultan Taj, I graduated from SUNY Polytechnic Institute with a Bachelors' in Network and Computer Security.
-Currently I work in Security Operations, and love investigating incidents!
+Currently I work as a Security Engineer, managing SaaS tools and creating my own security platforms!

 ## My Interests